apache/maven-site/content/markdown/tools/mvnup.md

 ### Specific upgrades

-Upgrade all plugins and models to version 4.0.0
+Upgrade all plugins and models to version 4.0.0:

 ```
 mvnup apply --plugins --model
 ```

-Check for duplicate plugin and dependency declaration in combination with specifying the directory of the project
+Check for duplicate plugin and dependency declaration in combination with specifying the directory of the project:

 ```
 mvnup check --infer --directory /path/to/project